 Most expats will not find it necessary to own a car, as it is often more convenient to use public transport due to limited parking and traffic congestion.
 Still, having a car does provide greater opportunities for exploring the Canadian outdoors, and is especially useful for those with children.

 Ottawa has the infrastructure in place to make cycling and walking around the city centre feasible for residents.

 Public transport in Ottawa

-OC Transpo has a fleet of more than 1,000 buses that operate on over 200 routes.
-Travelling by bus is a comfortable and convenient way to get around Ottawa and the bus network tends to cover many of the suburbs that are not in easy reach of an O-Train station.
+OC Transpo has a large fleet of buses that operate extensive routes connecting most parts of Ottawa.
+The bus network covers many of the suburbs that are not in easy reach of an O-Train station.